michael105/totp/README.md

-By default, the base32 secret is read from stdin, to prevent someone sneaking at the process list to be able to read secrets. (process arguments might be stored within the shell history)
+By default, the base32 secret is read from stdin, to prevent someone sneaking at the process list to be able to read secrets. (process arguments might also be stored in the shell history)